Focus and Scope

 4 times a year

 This journal provides immediate open access to its content on the principle that making research freely available to the public contributes to a broader global exchange of knowledge.
+The article and any associated published material is distributed under the Creative Commons Attribution License (CC BY 4.0):

 After submission: editorial criteria and processes